|Your marketing content is a reflection of your brand.

 Regarding Email Creation

 To create an email in SharpSpring, you must first start with a template.
-Though using either a created template or an existing template is up to you, emails can only be created by using a template.
+You can use either a created template or an existing template.
+Emails can only be created by using a template.

 Be aware that simple and designer email templates are set, by default, to be 800 pixels wide.
 This size cannot be changed.
 However, these email templates are responsive by nature.
 Up-to-date browsers and email clients will automatically resize these templates to appropriate sizes that look appealing.

-In addition, while SharpSpring does not have any specific image size requirements for email templates, consider it best practice to keep image file sizes as small as possible.
+In addition, while SharpSpring does not have any specific image size requirements for email templates, consider it a best practice to keep image file sizes as small as possible.
 This helps to facilitate quick downloads.